muddpunch/muddpunch/README.md

 ---

 ## 🚀 What I Do
-- 🧰 I code tools created for OGFN.
+- 🧰 I was coding tools created for OGFN.
 - 🤖 Building Discord bots and automation tools.
 - 🛠️ Working with Python, APIs, and backend logic.
 - 🌐 I also learn networking.
 I have 9 Cisco Networking Certificates.